Extremely Large-scale Array Systems: Near-Field Codebook Design and Performance Analysis: Introduction

-Currently，there are two typical categories of CSI acquisition methods, the explicit CSI acquisition and the implicit CSI acquisition.
+Massive multiple-input multiple-output (MIMO) technology is vital to fifth-generation (5G) mobile communication networks.
+Massive MIMO involves the utilization of multiple antennas to concentrate signal power within a limited area, contributing to enhanced energy efficiency and spectral efficiency \cite{ref1,ref2}.
+However, with the explosive demand increase on data rates in the forthcoming sixth-generation (6G) mobile communication networks, massive MIMO cannot meet the requirement because achieving a Tbps data rate with limited antennas is difficult.
+To address this issue, ELAA technology, comprising hundreds or thousands of antennas, is considered a crucial enabling technology for next-generation communication \cite{ref3}.
+ELAA enables efficient multiplexing of multiple user equipment (UE) on the same time-frequency resource, thereby improving spectral efficiency and data rates.
+Additionally, the deployment of ELAA's high beamforming gain facilitates enhanced spatial resolution and compensates for significant path loss experienced in the terahertz frequency bands \cite{ref4}.
+The high beamforming gain of the ELAA system heavily relies on accurate channel state information (CSI) at the transmitter \cite{ref9}.
+In the time division duplex (TDD) system, the uplink and downlink exhibit reciprocity, allowing downlink CSI to be obtained through uplink channel estimation.
+However, in the frequency division duplex (FDD) system, the uplink and downlink operate on different frequencies, weakening the channel reciprocity.
+As a result, deducing downlink CSI from uplink CSI becomes challenging \cite{ref10}.
+In other words, CSI can only be acquired through dedicated feedback provided by the UE over signaling channels with limited capacity \cite{ref11}.
+Currently, there are two typical categories of CSI acquisition methods, the explicit CSI acquisition and the implicit CSI acquisition \cite{ref18}.
 Explicit feedback schemes directly report an element-wise quantized channel vector.
 They allow for more flexible transmission or reception methods, which can achieve a higher scheduling gain.
-However, explicit feedback requires a higher overhead than implicit feedback, so implicit feedback can enable more accurate link adaptation \cite{ref12}.
-A mainstream technique in implicit feedback is the codebook-based approach, which feeds back an index of a quantized CSI in a pre-designed codebook to the transmitter.
+Compared to explicit feedback, implicit feedback requires less overhead.
+Therefore, implicit feedback can enable more accurate link adaptation \cite{ref12}.
+A mainstream technique in implicit feedback is the codebook-based approach, which feeds back an index of a quantized CSI in a predesign codebook to the transmitter.
 For codebook-based feedback, the quantization accuracy of CSI depends on the codebook structure and the allowed number of feedback bits \cite{ref13}.
-The existence of massive antennas and non-negligible distance dimension in ELAA leads to an unexpected increase in pilot overhead.
-Therefore, it is crucial to design a codebook to achieve accurate quantization of CSI with limited feedback considering the near-field channel characteristics of ELAA.
+The existence of massive antennas in ELAA leads to an unexpected increase in pilot overhead.
+Therefore, it is crucial to design a codebook to achieve accurate quantization of CSI with limited feedback overhead of the ELAA system.